Careers360 Logo

 (c) Complete lactation could help as a natural method of contraception.

 True.
-During complete lactation, no ovulation takes place so no menstrual cycle and no chances of fertilization.
+During complete lactation, no ovulation takes place, so no menstrual cycle and no chances of fertilisation.

 Answer: